Scaling Pre-training to One Hundred Billion Data for Vision Language Models: Analysis

 \subsection{Qualitative Examples}

 We visualize the attention maps from the vision models trained on different scales of data in Table~\ref{tab:attention_maps_mini}.
-Models trained on larger data tends to have more focused attention on semantically relevant regions.
-For example, in the ``Igorot Dance'' image, the 100B-trained model captures finer details, such as intricate patterns on traditional decorations and culturally significant objects.
-In the ``Igloo'' image, the 100B-trained model accurately focuses on the igloo' structural details (its dome shape), unlike other models which are distracted by background elements like mountains and ice.
+Models trained on larger data tend to have more focused attention on semantically relevant regions.
+For example, in the ``Igloo'' image, the 100B-trained model accurately focuses on the igloo' structural details as well as the presence of icy mountains in the background.
 Beyond low-resource concepts, 100B data can also improve performance on common concepts.
 As shown in the ``Bison" image, models trained on larger datasets more precisely capture the bison, rather than the surrounding landscape.
 More visualized examples can be found in Table~\ref{tab:attention_maps}.